shubhiupa19/VibeCheck/MILESTONE_04.md

 ---
 (2 points) Using a CSS Framework with Customization

 CSS Frameworks are libraries with pre-defined styles and components, such as buttons and nav bars.
 These make the life of a developer easier by simplifying the process of creating consistent, cohesive, and responsive web pages.
 Using a CSS framework thus expedites the process of designing a web page, which allows the developer to focus more on the functionality of the web app rather than its appearance.
 Personally, I'm leaning more towards Tailwind CSS because it easily integrates with Next.js, which I'm planning on using for my app.
 So far, it has been pretty easy to use and the docs are very well structured.
+I have also customized Tailwind CSS by modifying the button and text colors as well as the app's font.

 (6 points) Using a Frontend Framework - Next